waiwera/waiwera/doc/user/setup_tracer.rst

-.. index:: tracer
+.. index:: tracers
+.. _setup_tracers:

 *******
 Tracers
 *******

-Parameters related to the configuration of tracers (see :ref:`tracers`) are specified in the Waiwera JSON input file via the **"tracer"** value.
+Parameters related to the configuration of tracers (see :ref:`simulating_tracers`) are specified in the Waiwera JSON input file via the **"tracer"** value.
 This value is an object, and may contain the values shown below.
 Multiple tracers can be simulated simultaneously by specifying the **tracer** value as an array of these objects.

 .. note::